Pricey Home Improvements That Might Not Pay Off

 “While it sounds good on a listing sheet, it probably won’t sell your home and could cost you the sale, to boot,” says Tyler Hull, a professional home improvement contractor and general manager for Modern Exterior in Waukesha, Wisconsin.
 “They’re clattery in the rain.
 They dent easily, expand and contract with temperature, and if you’re thinking of selling in the next several years, you should probably stick with a more common roofing material.”

-That said, the 2023 Cost vs. Value Report found that the national average recouped cost on a standing seam metal roof is 48.9% of the original price.
-So, weigh your options because these roofs are not inexpensive.
+That said, the 2025 Cost vs. Value Report found that the national average recouped cost on a standing seam metal roof is 50 percent of the original price.
+So, weigh your options because these roofs are not inexpensive, oftentimes running in the range of tens of thousands of dollars.

 Swimming pools